emukidid/swiss-gc/trunk/pc/pre-patcher/readme.txt

 This will only work with Swiss 0.1 - revision 17 on wards

+New in revision 47:
+- Fixed issues when using pre-patcher r17 on later versions of swiss
+- Bump up version
 New in revision 17:
 - Relative branching removed - fixes 007 Everything or Nothing
 - Fix for Kirby's Air ride